TonyPurple/anthony-vanoni--flex-44--bestboutmachine/README.md

 ## 🚀 About Me
 I've been somewhere in the middle of creative and technical my whole life.
 Software development has proven to be the outlet for both that I was always looking for.
-I am currently participating in a remote flex immersive through General Assembly, where I am gaining skills and experience in full-stack development.
+This was my unit 2 project for the remote flex software engineering immersive through General Assembly, where I am graduated with skills and experience in full-stack development in April 2022.